sgmalik/software_engineering_final/README.md

 # Poker Showdown: GUI + Game Engine Project

-> A full-featured Texas Hold’em Poker game featuring custom betting logic, AI opponent, and pixel-art GUI — built as part of a [your class/project/team].
+> A full-featured Texas Hold’em Poker game featuring custom betting logic, AI opponent, and pixel-art GUI — built as part of a Software Engineering course at the University of Vermont.

 ---